Kyra Ng (HPPS)

 Together, these accolades underscore a sustained track record of excellence, resilience, and well-rounded development across both academics and character.

-Committed to further developing her leadership capabilities, Kyra participated in a four-day Leadership Camp conducted by Harvard and SpeechAcademy Asia in 2025.
+Committed to further developing her leadership capabilities, Kyra participated in an intensive four-day Leadership Camp conducted by Harvard and SpeechAcademy Asia in 2025.
 Through this experience, she strengthened her communication skills, confidence, and ability to influence and inspire others.

-Even prior to her transition, Kyra demonstrated early leadership potential as a Class Monitor in Primary 3 at Paya Lebar Methodist Girls’ Primary School - reflecting a consistent inclination towards responsibility and service.
+Even prior to her transition to Henry Park Primary School, Kyra demonstrated early leadership potential as a Class Monitor in Primary 3 at Paya Lebar Methodist Girls’ Primary School, reflecting a consistent inclination towards responsibility and service.
+She was also selected for the Prefectorial interview in PLMGS for Primary 4, but she was transferred to HPPS in January 2024.

 Together, these experiences highlight a young leader who not only earns trust, but actively invests in becoming more effective, purposeful, and impactful in her leadership journey.

-She has successfully completed and earned 11 Young Scientist Awards from the Singapore Science Centre, across diverse fields including Botany, Chemistry, Ecology, Energy, Engineering, Entomology, Fabrication, Food Science, Genetics, and Mathematics.
+She has successfully completed and earned 11 Young Scientist Awards from the Singapore Science Centre, across diverse fields including Botany, Engineering, Energy, Ecology, Genetics, Mathematics, Food Science, Entomology, Fabrication, Chemistry, and Astronomer.

 These achievements reflect not only her academic ability, but also her initiative, curiosity, and commitment to exploring the world through scientific inquiry.